 - I believe that if I take care of the means, the end will take care of itself.

-- I do not know if morality is objective or subjective.
+- I have been convinced that morality is subjective.

 The above higher-level ideas guide my worldview and help me evaluate circumstances and actions.
 When I find a situation that I apply the above to, and it “doesn’t work, I reexamine my beliefs and update them.
 This is the scientific method of thinking.
 You can now figure out what I am going to think about a specific issue.
 If you are not able to do so to a high degree of accuracy, either I need to add a better description above, or you need to think better.